Nuitka/Nuitka/Developer_Manual.rst

     list_value = _listcontr_helper(range(8))

-The difference is that with Python3, the function "_listcontr_helper" is really there and named ``<listcomp>``, whereas with Python2 the function is to be considered in-lined.
+The difference is that with Python3, the function "_listcontr_helper" is really there and named ``<listcomp>``, whereas with Python2 the function is only an outline, so it can readily access the name space.

-This in-lining in case of Python2 causes difficulties, because it's statements that occur inside an expression, which means a lot of side effects, that may or may not be possible to unroll to outside.

 Set Contractions